-Tip: If you have a metal reservoir, use a steel wool sponge to scour dirty areas.
+Tip: If your deep fryer has a metal reservoir, you can use a steel wool sponge to scour dirty areas.

-- With your fryer nice and clean, it is important to let the unit dry completely before using it again.
+- When your fryer is nice and clean, it is important to let the unit dry completely before using it again.

-- Wipe it down as much as you can with a clean, dry cloth and then allow it to dry the rest of the way.
+- Wipe it down as much of the fryer as you can with a clean, dry cloth.
+Allow the rest of it to air dry.

 - Avoid all the electrical components when cleaning a deep fryer.